 Nominate a Person or Group

 Recipients must demonstrate a high regard for diversity, as outlined in the Duke Guiding Principles and Duke University Health System Core Values.
 Read the full nomination criteria.
-The 2019 nomination information will be available this fall.
+The 2019 nomination form is below.
+All nominations must be received by December 13, 2018.

 View the EDI Criteria